 Serving Suggestions

-- serve with yogurt and fruit for a yummy parfait
+- serve with yogurt and fruit for a yummy parfait.

-- use it to add texture to your pancakes or waffles
+- use it to add texture to your pancakes or waffles.

-- as a crumble topping on your muffins or crisps
+- as a crumble topping on your muffins or crisps.

-- add it to trail mix
+- add it to trail mix.

 Batch cooking lends itself to gifting.
-What's better than a jar of homemade jam/fruit butter/marinara sauce/soup or a bag of this homemade granola or frozen pierogi?
+What's better than a jar of homemade apple butter, a vat of delicious soup, a batch of frozen pierogi, or a bag of this homemade granola?
 Nothing.
 That's what.
+Since this particular DIY gift is shelf stable, it also makes a magnificent option for shipping.

 Frequently Asked Questions